hoovercj/vscode-api-playground/SettingsCycler/README.md

 There are two ways to configure commands.
 Directly in the keybindings file using the `settings.cycle` command with args, or by adding `settings.cycle` to user or workspace settings.

 By default, the extension will only modify user settings unless the `overrideWorkspaceSettings` option is set to true for a group.
 When true, it will still default to user settings unless there is already a workspace setting in place that it can override, in which case ALL of the specified settings will be set in workspace settings.

+Adding `"settings.cycle.warnOnWorkspaceSettingsCollisions": true` will give a visual warning when a command fails.

 Note: I've used booleans and strings for the settings in the examples below, but any javascript object can be assigned.